mlcommons/ck/README.md

 shared techniques and data sets thus enabling truly open, collaborative, interdisciplinary and reproducible research similar to physics and other natural sciences.
-To some extent, it can help researchers and engineers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.
+To some extent, it can help computer engineers and researchers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.

 You may check out our motivation as well as real usage scenarios